rjfahad/SimpleToDo/FAQs.md

-# Simple ToDo-Frequently Asked Questions(FAQ)

-This "Frequently Asked Questions" document will be updated continually to accomodate new information with respect to new updates and changes on the app and will be used in the app to help users find answers to their questions.

-## What is Simple ToDo?

-This is simple task management application which helps in keeping you from missing out on important things.

-## How do I create tasks?

-This can be done by using the "+" button at the bottom right of the page.

-## How do I delete a tasks?

-This can be done by swiping on a task to any direction.

-## Can I change the position of tasks on the task list?

-Yes.
-This can be done by tapping and holding on a task followed by moving it either upwards or downwards.

-## How do I set reminders for tasks?

-This can be done by creating a task and activating the "Set reminder" option.

-## Can I set a date and time to be reminded of a task?

-Yes.
-This can be done by creating a task, activating the reminder option and setting the date and time respectively.

-## Can I search for tasks?

-Yes.
-This can be done by using the search button which can be found at the top right corner of the tasks page.
-It is the second icon from the right to be precise.

-## Do I get notified on my created tasks?

-Yes.
-You are notified of all created tasks by default.
-It displays on the notification area of your device.

-## How do I turn off task notifications?

-This can be done by unchecking the "enable general notification" box in the settings page.

-## Is there a notification sound for reminders?

-Yes, notification sounds have been set by default for reminders.

-## Can I set my own notification sound?

-Yes.
-This can be done by tapping the notification sound option on the settings page.

-## How do I move my tasks to another phone?

-This can be done by using the backup & restore feature.

-## How do I back up my tasks?

-This can be done by tapping the backup option on the settings page(there will be a need to allow storage permission).

-## Will previous backups be affected?

-Yes.
-When a new backup is created, the previous backup file is deleted.
-However, a message will appear to warn you before taking action.

-## How do I restore backups?

-This can be done by tapping the restore backup option on the settings page and tasks are automatically restored from the default backup location.

-## Where can I leave feedbacks or suggestions or report bugs?

-You can leave them on our app page on Google Play Store Or you can report them directly on:

-Our Github issue page - https://github.com/Jizzu/SimpleToDo/issues
+# Simple ToDo - Frequently Asked Questions (FAQ)

+Welcome to the Simple ToDo FAQ!
+This document is regularly updated to reflect new features and improvements.
+Find answers to common questions below.

+## General Questions

+### What is Simple ToDo?

+Simple ToDo is a modern, open-source task management application designed to help you stay organized and never miss important tasks.
+It's completely free, ad-free, and prioritizes your privacy.

+### Is Simple ToDo really free?

+Yes!
+Simple ToDo is 100% free with no ads, no subscriptions, and no hidden costs.
+It's open-source software licensed under MIT.

+## Task Management

+### How do I create tasks?

+Tap the "+" (plus) button at the bottom right of the screen to create a new task.

+### How do I delete tasks?

+Simply swipe a task in any direction (left or right) to delete it.

+### Can I reorder tasks?

+Yes!
+Tap and hold on a task, then drag it up or down to change its position in the list.

+### Can I add notes to tasks?

+Yes!
+You can add detailed notes to any task for additional context and information.

+### How do I search for tasks?

+Tap the search icon at the top right corner of the main screen to search through your tasks.

+## Reminders & Notifications

+### How do I set reminders for tasks?

+When creating or editing a task, enable the "Set reminder" option.
+You can then specify the exact date and time for your reminder.

+### Can I customize notification sounds?

+Yes!
+Go to Settings > Notifications to customize your notification sound preferences.

+### How do I turn off notifications?

+Go to Settings > Notifications and toggle off "Enable general notifications" to disable all notifications.

+### Do I get notified for all tasks?

+By default, you receive notifications for tasks with reminders set.
+You can customize notification behavior in the Settings.

+## Backup & Restore

+### How does backup work?

+Simple ToDo allows you to create local backups of all your tasks.
+Go to Settings > Backup & Restore and tap "Create Backup" to save your tasks.

+### Where are backups stored?

+Backups are stored locally on your device.
+You'll need to grant storage permission when creating or restoring backups.

+### Will creating a new backup overwrite my old one?

+Yes, creating a new backup will replace the previous backup file.
+The app will warn you before proceeding.

+### How do I restore from a backup?

+Go to Settings > Backup & Restore and tap "Restore Backup".
+Your tasks will be automatically restored from the backup file.

+### Can I transfer tasks to a new phone?

+Yes!
+Create a backup on your old device, transfer the backup file to your new device, then use the restore function.

+## Customization

+### Can I change the app's theme?

+Yes!
+Simple ToDo supports multiple themes.
+Go to Settings > User Interface to customize the appearance.

+### Does the app support widgets?

+Yes!
+Long-press on your home screen, select Widgets, and add the Simple ToDo widget to access your tasks quickly.

+## Technical & Support

+### Does Simple ToDo require internet connection?

+No!
+Simple ToDo works completely offline.
+All your data is stored locally on your device.

+### Is my data private?

+Absolutely!
+Your tasks are stored only on your device.
+We don't collect, store, or transmit your personal data to any servers.

+### How do I report bugs or request features?

+- Report issues on our [GitHub Issues page](https://github.com/rjfahad/SimpleToDo/issues)
+- Leave feedback on the Google Play Store
+- For general questions, check this FAQ first

+### The app isn't working properly.
+What should I do?

+1. Make sure you're running the latest version
+2. Try restarting the app
+3. Check if you've granted necessary permissions
+4. Create a backup of your tasks
+5. If the issue persists, report it on GitHub with details

+### Can I contribute to the project?

+Yes!
+Simple ToDo is open-source.
+Check out the [GitHub repository](https://github.com/rjfahad/SimpleToDo) for contribution guidelines.

+---

+**Still have questions?** Feel free to open an issue on GitHub or contact us through the app's feedback option!